You've probably thought that to yourself when you saw the fixed deposit rates.

 All Fixed Deposits come with a tenure.
 You go to a bank, hand over the money and agree to have them safe-keep it for you for a fixed period of time.

-MAS chooses to explain this via a step up interest illustration.
+MAS chooses to explain this via a step up interest illustration (as shown in the interest rate section above).
 The idea is the same – you reap the full benefits of the SSB if you stay invested for the entire tenure.

 Fixed Deposit on Steroids